2 Timothy 2:15 “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”

 I was faced with this same dilemma as a young man.
 A couple disciples from a local cult stopped by and wanted me to read their material, when I responded with the statement that their belief was corrupted, I couldn’t explain to them why that was so.
 I realized at that moment I needed to have a better understanding of why I professed the faith that I did and have a reason for my position.

-I wrote a blog a couple months ago I called ‘Proof’, it was an expose on a variety of reasons the Bible is not only verifiable but likewise accurate in accordance with Truth.
 The ability to take information and assimilate it into a reasonable argument is the crux of modern day apologetics.
-The ability to navigate through a reasonable argument within the veracity of God’s Word can be complex and daunting to say the least, fortunately you don’t have to be an expert in this field to share the Truth of God’s Word with others.
+The ability to navigate through a reasonable argument within the context of God’s Word can be complex and daunting to say the least, fortunately you don’t have to be an expert in this field to share the Truth of God’s Word with others.

 Romans 1:25 “For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
 Amen.”